uberfig/ivytime.gay/content/posts/metametameta.md

 I left Instagram because of the constant hate I found in comments.
 I constantly reported homophobia, misinformation, and conspiracy theories and this content was never taken down.
 Facebook seems to take a very hands off approach to moderation in lieu of maximizing their user count and engagement, there is no consideration outside of legal requirements for how this content is harmful.

-On top of all this, bot and troll accounts run rampant on these platforms and with the lack of moderation it never seems to improve.
+On top of all this, bot and troll accounts run rampant on Facebook's platforms and with the lack of moderation it never seems to improve.

 Facebook has been notorious for